EnergyCube/RolePlay_Notes/README.md

 ✨ API PHP (See ./web/api.php)\
 ✨ API C# (See ./client/RolePlay Notes/RPN_API_Web.cs)\
 ✨ InnoSetup Script (See ./setup/setup.iss)\
+🔒 SSL Support (From TLS 1 to 1.2 depending on the Windows version)\
 🗔 From Windows XP* to Windows 10\
 🍷 Working on Linux with Wine* !